GunnarGriese/gunnargriese.github.io/_posts/2024-01-31-consent-mode-v2.md

 ### Advanced Implementation

 Advanced Consent Mode operates under a paradigm where advertisers do not entirely block Google tags and SDKs without user consent.
 Unlike the Basic Implementation, where consent is a prerequisite for data processing, the Advanced Mode proceeds with data collection regardless of consent.
 Still, it does not use any cookies in that case.
 When users deny consent, the Advanced Mode employs "cookieless pings".
 These are regular events/hits sent to Google's servers but do not incorporate regular cookie values.
-Cookieless pings then allow Google to use these for modeling of granular and aggregated data collection for analytics (Behavioral Modeling) and advertisement performance purposes (Conversion Modeling).
+Cookieless pings then allow Google to use these for modeling granular and aggregated data for analytics (Behavioral Modeling) and advertisement performance purposes (Conversion Modeling).

 ![advanced-implementation](/assets/img/consent-mode/advanced-implementation.png)
 _Source: Own Visualization of Google source_

 The advertiser communicates their users' consent states to Google, which determines how Google processes, exposes and uses the data.
-The reader can infer the exact implication of each consent state on the tags' data collection behavior from the table above.
+From the table above, the reader can infer the exact implication of each consent state on the tags' data collection behavior.

 The general idea of the Advanced Consent Mode is that even when cookies are not permissible, advertisers can obtain valuable insights in a privacy-conscious manner.

 ### Basic vs. Advanced Implementation

-To sum it up, the Basic Implementation ensures that no data is collected without consent and utilizes cookies once consent is granted.
+To summarize, the Basic Implementation ensures that no data is collected without consent and utilizes cookies once consent is granted.
 The Advanced Implementation, on the other hand, additionally allows for data collection without consent, but without cookies in that case.
-The Advanced Implementation is the only way to collect data without consent that feeds Google's embedded models.
+Advanced Implementation is the only way to collect data that feeds Google's embedded models without consent.

 Here are the tradeoffs between advanced and basic implementation for consent mode: